xserv/xserv-js/README.md

 ## License

-Xserv is released under the GNU General Public License version 3.
+Xserv is released under the GNU General Public License Version 3.
 See LICENSE for details.